tiagomartinho/SlowEat/scratchpad.md

-- Remove repository from watch
+- Remove timer to update watch UI from Controller
-- watch records meal and sends it to the phone
-- watch app should be as simple as possible
+- Improve readibility of meal time metric